 - Book Review Editors: sociocultural anthropology and linguistic anthropology: Timothy J. Smith (Appalachian State University), biological anthropology and archaeology: Christina Torres-Rouff (University of California, Merced)

 The Visual Anthropology Section of the American Anthropologist reviews DVDs, streaming media, books, exhibitions, and experimental work with visual imagery that is either made by, or in collaboration with, anthropologists or that incorporates the ethos and methodology of the discipline.
 The section provides the opportunity to sample and reflect upon the range of subjects, approaches, and concerns of the vast stream of anthropology in visual media.
 Occasional review essays addressing current issues within the field of visual anthropology are also included.
-People wishing to suggest films and other visual media for review or interested in reviewing films within a specific subject area should contact the review editors, John M. Bishop and Naomi H. Bishop.
+People wishing to suggest films and other visual media for review or interested in reviewing films within a specific subject area should contact the review editors, John L. Jackson, Deborah A. Thomas and Stanton Wortham.

 The World Anthropology Section of American Anthropologist serves as a forum for articles which promote global dialogues and discussions among anthropologists.
 It includes thematic reviews of the research of, debates among, and challenges confronted by anthropologists representing distinctive national and regional anthropological traditions, review essays about anthropologists whose most influential works were published in languages other than English, and accounts of international collaborations among anthropologists working as individuals or through organizations.
-Those interested in contributing may contact any of the editorial board members: Dominic Boyer (United States), Bela Feldman-Bianco (Brazil), Goh Beng Lan (Malaysia, Singapore), Francis Nyamnjoh (South Africa), Miguel Vale de Almeida (Portugal), Shinji Yamashita (Japan), or Jim Weil (United States, Costa Rica – Associate Editor).
+Those interested in contributing may contact any of the editorial board members: Virginia R. Dominguez (United States) Dominic Boyer (United States), Bela Feldman-Bianco (Brazil), Goh Beng Lan (Malaysia, Singapore), Francis Nyamnjoh (South Africa), Miguel Vale de Almeida (Portugal), or Shinji Yamashita (Japan).

 Submissions to American Anthropologist